mariodavid/cuba-component-instant-launcher/README.md

 #### Custom Main Window

-In case your application already contains a custom Main Window, the following code has to be placed in order to activate the desired behavior of the addon.
+In case your application already contains a custom Main Window, the following code has to be placed in order to activate the desired behavior of the add-on.

 1. before the main screen is shown, the shortcut initializer has to be triggered: